 - Later in the same story, Celestia snaps and angrily chews out the other world leaders for their pettiness and power hunger, stating that she seriously considered taking over the world on past occasions when it seemed like the only way to get everyone to act civilly to each other.
 Everyone is rightly freaked out.

-- When faced with Discords return, Burro Delver only realizes how serious the matter is when he realizes that Celestia is worried.
+- When faced with Discord's return, Burro Delver only realizes how serious the matter is when he realizes that the normally calm and unflappable Celestia is visibly worried.

 - Shoulder-Sized Dragon: The normally titanic Fire Queen is turned into this by Discord in order to fit in the magical cage along with all the other world leaders.